alsash110/comm-2216-obs/docs/introduction/introduction.md

 ---

 ### Prerequisites
 To follow along with this document, you should have access to a computer.
-Experience with using a computer is helpful.
-Internet access to online Bash terminals such as https://bellard.org/jslinux/ or https://copy.sh/v86/ is another way to practice using Linux.
+If you have Linux installed _locally_ or in a _virtual machine_, great.
+If not, as long as you have internet access, online Bash terminals such as [Bellard's Linux emulator](https://bellard.org/jslinux/ "Browser Linux emulator") or [Copy.sh's Linux emulator](https://copy.sh/v86/ "Browser Linux emulator")  is another way to practice using Linux without installing anything.

 ---